About

 Purpose and Objectives of AFARS

-(c) To advocate and lobby for a fair society for our community in Finland in order to achieve a better life for all Africans and people of African descent in Finland.
+(c) To advocate and lobby for a fair society for our community in Finland in order to achieve a better life for all racialized communities in Finland.

-(d) To collaborate with all progressive forces in support of the fight for social justice, human rights, and against racial discrimination in Finland.
+(d) To collaborate with all progressive forces in support of the fight for social justice, human rights, and against Anti-Blackness, racial discrimination in Finland.

 (e) To instigate or support integration processes and political participation of our community in Finland.